yahoo/elide-doc/pages/guide/v5/06-datatstores.md

 4. Multiplex Store - A multiplex store delegates persistence to different underlying stores depending on the data model.
 5. Noop Store - A store which does nothing, allowing business logic in computed attributes and life cycle hooks to entirely implement CRUD operations on the model.
 6. [Search Store](https://github.com/yahoo/elide/tree/master/elide-datastore/elide-datastore-search) - A store which provides full text search on text fields while delegating other requests to another provided store.
+7. [Aggregation Store](https://github.com/yahoo/elide/tree/master/elide-datastore/elide-datastore-aggregation) - A store which provides computation of groupable measures (similar to SQL group by).
+The aggregation store has custom annotations that map an Elide model to native SQL queries against a JDBC database.

 Stores can be included through the following artifact dependencies: